On K3 surfaces of Picard rank 14: Abstract

 \section{Abstract}

-We study complex algebraic K3 surfaces polarized by rank-fourteen, two-elementary lattices.
-Three such lattices exist -- they are $H \oplus E_8(-1) \oplus A_1(-1)^{\oplus 4}$, $H \oplus E_8(-1) \oplus D_4(-1)$, and $H \oplus D_8(-1) \oplus D_4(-1)$.
+We study complex algebraic K3 surfaces with finite automorphism groups and polarized by rank-fourteen, 2-elementary lattices.
+Three such lattices exist, namely $H \oplus E_8(-1) \oplus A_1(-1)^{\oplus 4}$, $H \oplus E_8(-1) \oplus D_4(-1)$, and $H \oplus D_8(-1) \oplus D_4(-1)$.
 As part of our study, we provide birational models for these surfaces as quartic projective hypersurfaces and describe the associated coarse moduli spaces in terms of suitable modular invariants.
-A classification of all inequivalent Jacobian elliptic fibrations, with explicit Weierstrass models, is also included.
 Additionally, we explore the connection between these families and dual K3 families related via the Nikulin construction.

-\keywords{K3 surfaces, elliptic fibrations, Nikulin involutions, coarse moduli spaces} \subjclass[2010]{14J27, 14J28; 14J15, 14D22}
+\keywords{K3 surfaces, elliptic fibrations, Nikulin involutions, coarse moduli spaces} \subjclass[2020]{14J27, 14J28; 14J15, 14D22}